 Figure 1.
 Pre-rendering a XR view for a volumetric video object on XR server

 The XR device decodes the 2D pre-rasterized media.
 The 2D pre-rasterized media is integrated in the local XR scene which is generated by the XR device.
 The 2D pre-rasterized media(s) are anchored at positions specified by their respective XR metadata information in the XR scene.
-Upon a change in viewing orientation of the XR device, the pre-rendered 2D XR view is adjusted to align with the position and orientation of the XR viewer as shown in Figure 2.
-An orientation update (collected from different sensors) is sent in a regular period to the XR server to pre-render appropriate XR view(s) of the volumetric video objects.
+Upon a change in viewing position and/or orientation of the XR device, the pre-rendered 2D XR view is adjusted to align with the position and orientation of the XR viewer as shown in Figure 2.
+An position/orientation update (collected from different sensors) is sent in a regular period to the XR server to pre-render appropriate XR view(s) of the volumetric video objects.

 Figure 2.
 Positioning and adjustment to pre-rendered XR view in the XR space